 In order to maintain extracurricular eligibility, students in 5th - 8th grade must maintain an acceptable standard of academic achievement.
 A student's grades will be reviewed at numerous "checkpoints" These checkpoints will be near the midpoint and at the end of each trimester.
-If at that time, the student is not maintaining a minimum of "C" level work in all subjects, he/she will be placed on Academic Probation.
+If at that time, if the student has more than ten missing graded assignments, he/she will be placed on Academic Probation.